-- J{5.2} In assessing the effects, it assumes that the following embedded mitigation measures apply to the proposed development: - i The proposed development will aim to be cut and fill neutral, ensuring the reuse of suitable uncontaminated excavated materials is maximised.
-This comprises of the excavated material; - ii In the above context, waste will be designed out in the early design phases to ensure the volume of waste generated is minimised; - iii Actions will be taken in the early design phases to ensure the use of recycled/ reclaimed materials are maximised in line with the Waste Hierarchy; and - iv Utilisation of existing waste management facilities (Highfield landfill sites) within the STDC site will be prioritised, in accordance with the proximity principle whereby waste should be treated/ disposed of as close as possible from the point of generation.
+- M{5.2} In assessing the effects, it is assumed that the following embedded mitigation measures apply to the proposed development: - 1.
+The proposed development will aim to be cut and fill neutral within the wider Teesworks area, ensuring the reuse of suitable excavated materials generated on site is maximised; - 2.
+In the above context, waste will be designed out in the early design phases to ensure the volume of waste generated is minimised; - 3.
+Actions will be taken in the early design phases to ensure the use of recycled/ reclaimed materials are maximised in line with the Waste Hierarchy; and - 4.
+Utilisation of existing waste management facilities (such as Highfield landfill sites) within the STDC site will be prioritised, in accordance with the proximity principle whereby waste should be treated/ disposed of as close as possible from the point of generation.